 FAQ

-Khoresh-e Fesenjān sometimes spelt fesenjan or fesenjoon is a stew (khoresh) from Northern Iran where pomegranates grow abundantly.
+Khoresh-e Fesenjān sometimes spelt fesenjan or fesenjoon is a stew (khoresh) from Northern Iran where Persian pomegranates grow abundantly.

 Walnuts in this Persian Chicken Stew recipe are a mandatory ingredient but if for some reason you want to replace walnuts with an alternative option, then my best guess would be to use pine nuts or pecans and lastly maybe hazelnuts.
 But I have not tested these options.